 Posing conjectures and trying to justify them is an expected part of students' mathematical activity.
-(NCTM, 2000, p.
-191)

-Visualization involves thinking in pictures and images, and the ability to perceive, transform and recreate different aspects of the visual-spatial world.
+[Visualization] involves thinking in pictures and images, and the ability to perceive, transform and recreate different aspects of the visual-spatial world.

 (Armstrong, 1993, p.
 10)